Our Story

 The non-profit AEJG was legally formed in Washington state.

-The initiative grew and worked towards the goal of making data expansive and available to the entire public by fielding requests to bring the database to additional states, as well as making database presentations to multiple State Supreme Courts and universities.
+The initiative grew and aimed to make case data available to the entire public: AEJG fielded requests to bring the database to additional states and delivered database presentations to multiple State Supreme Courts and universities.

-AEJG also received approval for case data going back to the late 1970s from the Washington state Administrative Office of the Courts (AOC) and began incorporating the data into the Equity Dashboard.
+AEJG also received approval for case data going back to the late 1970s from the Washington state Administrative Office of the Courts (AOC) and incorporated this historical data into the Equity Dashboard.

 Present

-With 501c3 status, Anthony and Kim now continue their goal of assessing proportionality in racial justice, working to integrate additional data into the Equity Dashboard from Washington and every U.S. state so all participants in the criminal legal system can get up-to-date insights on decisions made throughout case lifecycles.
+With 501c3 status, Anthony and Kim continue their goal of assessing proportionality in racial justice.
+They are now working to integrate additional data from Washington and every U.S. state into the Equity Dashboard to provide all participants in the criminal legal system with up-to-date insights on decisions made throughout case lifecycles.